Kariamba/guid/README.md

 - Get an array of data.
 - Convert all values from DEC to HEX and normalize to its lengths (add zeros to make proper length)
 - Create data string (implode all normalized values to one string)
-- Normolize data string to length of 16 digits (add zeros to make proper length)
+- Normalize data string to length of 16 digits (add zeros to make proper length)
 - Get cehck sum of data string - CRC32 based on custom polynomials (gets from your secret key)
 - Add check sum to data string
 - Get hash - md5() of check sum